FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Agenda - Limerick City and County Council - 24 November 2014.md

 disposal of Council property and that the process of appointments to the new Board of

-Directors of the Limerick Arts and Cultural Centre Limited was also properly applied.--- 6
+Directors of the Limerick Arts and Cultural Centre Limited was also properly applied.
+---
+6

 NOTICES OF MOTION